Host your own dad baby shower

 What is Bootie Camp?

-Bootie Camp combines a baby shower for dad with new parent challenges, groan-worthy puns, and themed snacks.
+Bootie Camp combines a dad baby shower with new parent challenges, groan-worthy puns, and themed snacks.
 It’s an excuse to turn the back yard into a training ground and the patio into a mess tent.
 And it’s all about fun.

 Dad baby shower game: Create a New Parent Obstacle Course